mkjaergaard/opendaq-python/README.md

 Python binding for openDAQ hardware.

-openDAQ libraries and examples are compatible with Python 2.7 and 3.X
+openDAQ libraries and examples are compatible with Python 2.7 and 3.X.

-See usage.rst for additional support.
+Go to [openDAQ documentation](http://opendaq-python.readthedocs.io/en/latest/ "DAQ.py walkthrough") in ReadTheDocs for complete documentation of the library.

 * * *